Ardrahan is a semi-firm, washed-rind cheese.

 You eat the rind of Ardrahan Cheese.
 When the cheese gets too old, though, the rind will take on a bit of a bitter taste, and then you may wish to cut it off.

-Mary Burns started her cheese business with her husband, Eugene (died 2000), in 1983.
-Eugene's father had established their cow herd in 1925.
+Mary Burns started her cheese business in 1983 with her husband, Eugene (died 2000).
+Eugene’s father had established their cow herd in 1925.